We Are the Champions: Legacy

+Since then, the song has become an enduring global anthem for sports victories — but Canada’s 1978 lacrosse team appears to have been the first to do it after winning a world championship.

 In 2011, a team of scientific researchers concluded that "We Are the Champions" was the catchiest song in the history of pop music, despite its not reaching #1 in the charts in any major market.
 Dr. Daniel Mullensiefen said of the study: "Every musical hit is reliant on maths, science, engineering and technology; from the physics and frequencies of sound that determine pitch and harmony, to the hi-tech digital processors and synthesisers which can add effects to make a song catchier.
-We’ve discovered that there’s a science behind the sing-along and a special combination of neuroscience, math and cognitive psychology that can produce the elusive elixir of the perfect sing-along song."
+We've discovered that there's a science behind the sing-along and a special combination of neuroscience, math and cognitive psychology that can produce the elusive elixir of the perfect sing-along song."

 The song is popular at sporting events, often being played after a major victory by the home team.
 For example, it was played at Highmark Stadium after the Buffalo Bills defeated the New England Patriots in the 2021 NFL playoffs.

 Chart performances

-In 1977–1978, "We Are the Champions" was released as a single in many countries, reaching number 2 on the UK Singles Chart. number 4 on Billboard in the US, number 3 in Canada, the top 10 in Ireland, Netherlands, and Norway, and top 15 in Germany, Austria and Sweden.
+In 1977–1978, "We Are the Champions" was released as a single in many countries, reaching number 2 on the UK Singles Chart; number 4 on Billboard in the US; number 3 in Canada; the top 10 in Ireland, the Netherlands, and Norway; and the top 15 in Germany, Austria, and Sweden.

-In 1992, 1993 and 1998, the single was re-released in France, totalling 45 weeks on the chart and peaking respectively at #19, #14, and #10 during the 1998 FIFA World Cup.
+In 1992, 1993, and 1998, the single was re-released in France, totalling 45 weeks on the chart and peaking at number 19, number 14, and number 10 during the 1998 FIFA World Cup.